Please ensure Javascript is enabled for purposes of website accessibility

 The Accessible Exhibitions, Programming and Events (AEPE) Project was funded by the Sector Innovation Grant from the Canada Council for the Arts.
 It served as a three-year prototype to explore access, community care, Disability Justice, and non-hierarchical knowledge-sharing practices within grunt gallery.
 This project addressed the barriers marginalized communities face and aimed to integrate accessibility into grunt’s core programs.

 Video Summary: The AEPE Showcase Video highlights the Accessible Exhibitions, Programming, and Events (AEPE) project at grunt gallery.
 The video explores how the project, led by Kay Slater and supported by grunt staff, has developed radical approaches to accessibility, Disability Justice, and non-hierarchical decision-making.
-It discusses key initiatives, including low-sensory and voice-off days, captioning workshops, creative access tours, and tactile residencies, while emphasizing co-learning and community care.
+It discusses key initiatives, including low-sensory and voice-off days, captioning workshops, creative access tours, and tactile engagements, while emphasizing co-learning and community care.
 Access notes: English with SDH closed captions (CC) with plain text transcript.

 Key Initiatives and Milestones